 Simply, life costs more if you’re disabled.
 And to make matters worse, barriers such as entrenched negative attitudes from employers, inaccessible workplaces and public transport, mean that it’s harder for disabled people to find and stay in work.

 As a result, disabled people have less financial resilience.
-A five week wait, while being moved over to Universal Credit, can rob disabled people of a vital income to cover essentials like rent, food and bills.
+A 5 week wait, while being moved over to Universal Credit, can rob disabled people of a vital income to cover essentials like rent, food and bills.

 Gaps in income support have caused significant hardship for Paul, who after being wrongly declined Employment Support Allowance, had to apply and wait for Universal Credit.